morrownr/88x2bu-20210702/README.md

 - if driver installation fails
 - if the driver is no longer needed
 - if a new or updated version of the driver needs to be installed
-- if a distro version upgrade is going to be installed
+- if a distro version upgrade is going to be installed (going from kernel 5.10 to kernel 5.15)

 Note: The following removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.